A single leaky toilet can waste thousands of gallons of water per month. That’s bad for the environment—and hard on your wallet.

 These kits are manufactured by companies with long, respected histories of designing quality toilet repair products and feature durable materials, advanced technologies, and excellent value.

-If your toilet gets a lot of traffic, fix it right with this tough wearing and sturdy valve and flapper kit from FluidMaster.
-With quality materials designed to resist the rigors of toilet tanks, the 400CRP14 will keep your toilet running smoothly for many years.
-The toilet valve is made of corrosion-resistant material and fills much more quickly than older valves.
-The 400CRP14 includes Fluidmaster’s 501 flapper, which is made of Microban, a type of rubber that resists chlorine and bacteria.
+If your toilet gets a lot of traffic, fix it with this tough and sturdy valve and flapper kit from Fluidmaster.
+With quality materials designed to withstand the rigors of installation within a toilet tank, Fluidmaster’s kit can help keep your toilet running for years.
+Notably, the toilet valve is made of corrosion-resistant material and is capable of filling much more quickly than older valves.
+The flapper, meanwhile, is made of Microban—a type of rubber that resists chlorine and bacteria.

 That rubber ring between the toilet tank and the bowl is critical for keeping the water in your tank.
-Fluidmaster’s Tank to Bowl Bolt & Gasket Kit has you covered with a durable rubber ring that keeps that vital connection watertight.
-And because the two bolts holding everything together are common leak zones, Fluidmaster uses brass bolts with thick rubber gaskets, making sure the water in your toilet’s tank stays right where it belongs.
+This repair kit from Fluidmaster has you covered with a durable rubber ring that keeps that vital connection watertight.
+And because the two bolts holding everything together are common leak zones, Fluidmaster uses brass bolts with thick rubber gaskets, ensuring the water in your toilet’s tank stays right where it belongs.

 Bring near silence to your bathroom by replacing your standard fill valve with this innovative Korky model.
-It boasts easy tool-free installation, thanks to Korky’s twist-lock technology.
-The 528MP adjusts from 7 3/4 inches to 12 1/2 inches, making it compatible with a wide range of tank sizes.
+It boasts easy tool-free installation, thanks to Korky’s twist-lock technology, and it’s compatible with a wide range of tank sizes, thanks to its adjustability from 7 3/4 inches to 12 1/2 inches.
 A twist-lock adjuster makes changing the valve length an easy task, while refill controls allow you to alter the tank and bowl’s water levels for efficient performance.

 FAQs About Your New Toilet Repair Kit